ojilles/jilles.net/_posts/2007-05-29-memcached-discussions-bloglines-facebook.md

 like to quote some of the things that are being said and provide some links to the relevant discussions.

-About the general "would you want to bet your uptime on memcached as an infrastructure component?"-question:
+About the general "would you want to bet your up time on memcached as an infrastructure component?"-question:

     We consider memcached a critical part of our infrastructure.
-The benefit of memcached in a typical setup is to reduce the amount of database hardware you need to support an application; if you have enough database horsepower to run unimpaired with most of your memcached servers out of service, then thereÂ¹s probably no point using memcached at all, since it without a doubt adds extra complexity to your application code.
+The benefit of memcached in a typical setup is to reduce the amount of database hardware you need to support an application; if you have enough database horsepower to run unimpaired with most of your memcached servers out of service, then there's�¹s probably no point using memcached at all, since it without a doubt adds extra complexity to your application code.
 [<a href="http://lists.danga.com/pipermail/memcached/2007-May/004105.html">link</a>]